epiphanous/flinkrunner/README.md

    This will create a new local branch `my-build-v1.5.2` based on the `v1.5.2` tag release.

-* Build flinkrunner and install it locally, using the `--with-kinesis=true` option if you want to include support for AWS Kinesis in the library
+* Build `FlinkRunner` and install it locally, using the `--with.kinesis=true` option if you want to include support for AWS Kinesis in the library

     ```bash
-    sbt [--with.kinesis=true] publishLocal
+    sbt --with.kinesis=true publishLocal
     ```

-  This will install a local copy of version `v1.5.2` of `flinkrunner` in your local repo.
+  This will install `FlinkRunner` in your local repo.

-* In your project's build file, add a resolver to your local repo and add the local `flinkrunner` dependency:
+* In your project's build file, add a resolver to your local repo and add the local `FlinkRunner` dependency:

     ```sbtshell
     resolvers += "Local Maven Repository" at "file://" +